feldtsen/obtuse-dit257/individual-reflections/week3/oom.md

 This week we strucutred our sprint as a group I think actually doing the tasks went well, but planning the sprint could be better.
 Since its everyones first time working like this I think getting experience and being able to discuss with your supervisor what went well and what didnt go so well is very good and helps alot to improve.

-This week I created a new scrum board and added all the user stories as well as implementing the tags class and post class.
+This week I created a new scrum board and added all the user stories as well as implementing the tags class, post class, and request and donation classes.
 I think this week went well, we only wanted to implement the basic stuff needed for out application.
 I also updated our kpi evaluation and helped in the team reflection.